cl04ker/HTMLCOIN-Scripts/README.md

 Example:
 ~~~
 HTMLCOIN-Scripts$ ./start.sh

 How many miners do you want to run?
 4

 Please enter your receive address:
 HXwSL5xszyYij8awNRJDaGDh3Th89atedg

-Please wait while the mining threads are started...

 HTMLCOIN server starting

-We will now check that the daemon is in sync.
+Checking that the daemon is in sync.
+Please wait!

-First block check: 89345

-Second block check: 89345
+Connections must equal 8 to continue with mining...
+Please wait...
+Connections = 0
+Connections = 2
+Connections = 5
+Connections = 6
+Connections = 6
+Connections = 8

+Please wait while the miners are started!

 Start up complete!
 Now run ./watch.sh to watch the logs for blocks.
 ~~~